valterc/ki2/README.md

 - Karoo extensions have a limited set of features.
 - The information from the shifting system may not be well understood, since many details are not publicly available.

 Open an issue and I might consider working on it, or feel free to contribute yourself.
-Submissions that are outside the _scope_ of the project may be rejected.
+Gimmick features or submissions that are outside the _scope_ of the project may be rejected.

 ### I tried cloning the repo but the build fails on my machine